Borut Kržišnik: Early years

 Borut Kržišnik (1961) was born in Zagreb, Croatia, into a diplomatic family.
-Due to the nature of his father's profession, his family often changed its place of residence, and he therefore lived for various periods of time in Croatia, Serbia, Slovenia (all of which were part of the Federal Republic of Yugoslavia at the time), and Romania.
+Due to the nature of his father's profession, his family often changed its place of residence, and he therefore lived for various periods of time in Croatia, Serbia, Slovenia (all of which were part of the Yugoslavia at the time), and Romania.
 When he was two years old his family moved to Romania, where his father was appointed to the post of diplomatic attaché in Bucharest.
 When he turned 6, they moved to Belgrade, where he spent his early childhood.
 In 1973, they finally settled in Ljubljana, which became his permanent residence.

 Living in various environments and experiencing many mentalities has greatly influenced his understanding of society, its diversity and ultimately his approach to music.
 His initial musical education focused on piano while attending a music school during his stay in Belgrade.
 After moving to Ljubljana, he quit music school and started teaching himself guitar.
 Simultaneously with his progress as an instrumentalist, he became interested in composition and began building his unique musical language, which he continued throughout the 1980s.
 He graduated from the Faculty of Arts in Ljubljana with a degree in psychology (1987), but never engaged with the subject professionally.